The 'Burbs: Home media

 The soundtrack album received a release on LP record in 2018 on the Waxwork Records label, as an expanded double-LP package.
 Additional music used in the film but not included on the soundtrack albums includes "Machine" by Circus of Power; "Se Sei Qualcuno è Colpa Mia" by Ennio Morricone; "Questa o Quella" by Enrico Caruso; and "Locked in a Cage", "Make Some Noise", and "Bloodstone" by Jetboy.

+TV series adaptation

+In September 2024, Peacock ordered a series adaptation of the film from Universal Content Productions.
+Keke Palmer is headlining the series, with Brian Grazer and Seth MacFarlane producing via Imagine Entertainment and Fuzzy Door Productions respectively.